-Acetic acid (CH3COOH), an important industrial chemical, can be produced from coal-derived MeOH indirectly through carbonylation of MeOH over rhodium or iridium catalysts (with various iodide or other additives) according to the following reaction:
+Acetic acid (CH3COOH), an important industrial chemical, can be produced from syngas-derived MeOH indirectly through carbonylation of MeOH over rhodium or iridium catalysts (with various iodide or other additives) according to the following reaction:

 The rhodium catalyzed process is highly selective (>98% acetic acid) and operates under mild reaction pressure (~ 500 psia) in a liquid phase reactor.
 Technology licensors include Monsanto/BP, Celanese, BP, and Chiyoda, the latter three vendors represent an improved version of the original Monsanto/BP technology.

 Figure 3 shows a simplified block flow diagram (BFD) of the Eastman Chemicals' coal-to-chemicals facility producing MeOH from coal derived syngas, followed by converting MeOH into acetic acid and its derivatives of methyl acetate and acetic anhydride.

 With the Eastman facility, acetic acid is reacted with MeOH to form methyl acetate (CH3COOCH3), which is further reacted with CO to produce acetic anhydride ([CH3CO]2O).
 The catalytic reactions for these additional derivatives are shown in Figure 4.

 Formaldehyde can be produced from syngas indirectly through dehydrogenation and partial oxidation of MeOH using a silver catalyst, based on the following reactions:

 Equilibrium conversion and potential side reactions are highly temperature dependent.
 The overall reaction temperature is controlled by the quantity of air (oxygen) used, and the addition of inerts, such as water and/or nitrogen.